senankponjosuekpodekon/event-calendar/eventCalendar/readme.md

 ### Signup/Signin

-To signup/Signin on TaskStia, go to the signup/signin page, insert required information.
+To signup/Signin on CaldStia, go to the signup/signin page, insert required information.

 ### Add/Update/Delete